devidaskgodse/notes/README.md

-# notebooks
+# notes
-A collection of Python, Julia &amp; MATLAB notebooks
+A collection of quarto documents on different topics